World Philosophies: India

 - A limited number of places is available for students from other departments.
 They should contact the Coordinator of Studies

-- a basic understanding of the insights of many of the most influential schools of philosophy in the Indian premodern period;
+- basic philosophical positions and philosophical vocabulary of several of the most influential schools of Indian Philosophy.

 Mode of instruction